freenet/freenet-core/docs/src/dev-guide.md

 }
 ```

-Here we use the API wrapper to make a get request (which requires a key and specifying if we require fetching the contract code or not) to get the state for a contract with the given address.
+Here we use the API wrapper to make a get request (which requires a key and specifies if we require fetching the contract code or not) to get the state for a contract with the given address.
 The response from the node will be directed to the `onGet` callback.
 You can use any other methods available in the API to interact with the node.

-> **TODO:** Add a link to documentation for the websocket API in typescript
+> **TODO:** Add a link to documentation for the WebSocket API in typescript

 ## Writing the backend for our web application

-On the [creating a new contract](dev-guide.md#creating-a-new-contract) section we described the contract interface, but we were using to write a simple container contract which won't be doing nothing in practice, just carrying around the frontend of your application.
-The core logic of the application, and backend where we will be storing all the information, requires an other contract.
+In the [creating a new contract](dev-guide.md#creating-a-new-contract) section we described the contract interface, but we were using to write a simple container contract that won't be doing anything in practice, just carrying around the front end of your application.
+The core logic of the application, and a back end where we will be storing all the information, requires another contract.
 So we will create a new contract in a different directory for it:

 ```
 $ cd ../backend